Overv/openstreetmap-tile-server/README.md

 ### Automatic updates (optional)

 If your import is an extract of the planet and has polygonal bounds associated with it, like those from geofabrik.de, then it is possible to set your server up for automatic updates.
-Make sure to reference both the OSM file and the polygon file during the import process to facilitate this:
+Make sure to reference both the OSM file and the polygon file during the import process to facilitate this, and also include the `UPDATES=enabled` variable:

 ```
 docker run \
+    -e UPDATES=enabled \
     -v /absolute/path/to/luxembourg.osm.pbf:/data.osm.pbf \
     -v /absolute/path/to/luxembourg.poly:/data.poly \
     -v openstreetmap-data:/var/lib/postgresql/12/main \